 “I peeked at page one and stayed up all night.
 I couldn’t put the damn thing down!” —Larry Stoller (Minnesota USA)

-LOST IN DALAT is now available in either paperback or ebook format, and can be found at Amazon, Barnes & Noble, or your favorite local book store.
-(Click to shop.)
+Get LOST IN DALAT in either paperback or ebook at your favorite bookseller.

 The photo above, taken by James Luger, is a Buddhist temple in Dalat, Vietnam, where the famous Zen Master, writer, and spiritual leader, Thich Nhat Hanh, once lived.

 Romance leads to danger on the Amazon River.

 A woman searches against all odds for her runaway teenage son.

 A crashed bush pilot is captured by a lost tribe in Canada's wilderness.